 However, Pope Francis has recently acknowledged openly, for the first time, that many nuns had been persistently sexually abused by the Roman Catholic priests and even bishops.
 It does not help that a Vatican magazine last week revealed that some nuns had abortions or gave birth to children fathered by priests.
 That brings one to some questions being asked within and outside the Catholic Church establishment.
 Is the image of the Catholic Church severely damaged as a result of the persistent sex scandals?
 Must the Catholic Church encourage reformation within the church establishment?
 Is it time to change the rules in the Catholic Church, and allow priests to marry?

 Some have argued that such a change would negatively divide the priests’ attention and devotion to the church.
 Others believe that allowing clergy to get married could encourage them to pay more attention to the earthly lust rather the doctrine of the church.
 However, looking at the rate of sexual abuse, exploitation, harassment against both kids and nuns in the hands of the priests and other ordained male members, coupled with the billions of compensations paid to the victims by the Catholic establishment, one wonders what really makes sense – to maintain the status quo or encourage reformation?
 Whatever the case may be, the one thing is sure, the sex scandals and sexual harassment within the Catholic Church have effectively produced endangered species in its kingdom.
-Unless something urgently is done, both the image, reputation of the church which have been badly damaged cannot be reversed.
+Unless something urgently is done, both the image and reputation of the church which have been badly damaged cannot be reversed.

 For sure, the Catholic Church needs more than public relations to fix the sex scandals and bring a strong degree of trust – and morality – back to the church.